 I quit after a week.

-Yes, the food is microwaved.
+es, the food is microwaved.
 No, we will not actually tell you that.
 From what I could tell, your main course was made to order.
 So if you ordered the chicken, they would actually cook the chicken on the stove right after you ordered it.
-Everything else, like your sides, were shoved in plastic bags and "cooked" in the microwave.
+Everything else, like your sides, was shoved in plastic bags and "cooked" in the microwave.
 Like your potatoes, veggies, rice, soup, whatever.
-I think fries were actually made to order as well, since they were meant to be crispy.
+I think fries were actually made to order as well since they were meant to be crispy.

 If you look up Global Real Estate, they're up to some pretty shady shit all around the world.
 I'm pretty sure they're run by the mob.
 My Italian boss once made a thinly veiled death threat to me over a steak during a Christmas party.

-Nearly 60% of all patients in the US exist in one of our systems and you're information is 100% for sure compromised.
-Multiple security breaches occured during my time there both internal and external.
-Despite this and the massive amount of HIPAA data that was stolen (think Equifax levels of information stolen BUT they also stole your credit card numbers and your patient records) the company has not changed their policies at all.
-They have no network security to speak of and most pharmacies that use the software are protected by a single 4 character password that is so easy to guess it frequently is cracked by accident.
+Nearly 60% of all patients in the US exist in one of our systems and your information is 100% for sure compromised.
+Multiple security breaches occurred during my time there both internal and external.
+Despite this and the massive amount of HIPAA data that was stolen (think Equifax levels of information stolen BUT they also stole your credit card numbers and your patient records) the company has not changed its policies at all.
+They have no network security to speak of and most pharmacies that use the software are protected by a single 4-character password that is so easy to guess it frequently is cracked by accident.

 - REPLAY GALLERY

 - 15 Ex-Employees Get Revenge By Spilling Their Company's Big Secrets

 - 37 Random Memes That Are Super Fresh